Agent governance,

 Mission

-MAREF makes multi-agent AI systems provably safe.
+MAREF makes multi-agent AI systems measurably safe.
 Not "we hope it's safe."
 Not "our red team didn't find anything."
-Provably safe — using TLA+ formal verification, Lyapunov stability analysis, and cryptographic audit trails.
+Governed — with TLA+ model checking against constitutional red-line invariants, Lyapunov-style convergence monitoring, and cryptographic audit trails.

 We believe that as agents become infrastructure — like databases, networks, and DNS — they need infrastructure-grade governance.
 Not a bolted-on security scanner.
 A constitutional layer that every agent, every tool call, every decision passes through.